 The species command can also serve another purpose which is to assign potential library symbols to each atom type.
 Quite often we may simulate a whole series of materials with a standard set of potentials.
 Rather than typing them in every time we can call a library.
-GULP at present comes with two libraries - one for zeolite and aluminophosphate type systems [24, 130, 131] and one for metal oxides from the work of Bush et al [132].
+GULP comes with several libraries, such as one for zeolite and aluminophosphate type systems [3,28,29] and one for metal oxides from the work of Bush et al [30].
+For organics, support is now offered for the Dreiding force field, though the user needs to perform the atom typing.
 All we need to do to call these potentials is to assign the potential types to the types in the library files.
 In the case of bush.lib, there is no need to do anything as the symbols are just the metal element symbols.
 For the zeolitic materials there is more than one kind of some atom types and so an assignment is needed.
 Using this our input would look like:

 '''

 species

 Si core Si

 O core O_O2-

-O shel O_O2-
+O shel O_O2library catlow.lib

 '''